next-LI/datasette-csv-importer/README.md

 **tl;dr**: Go to `/-/csv-importer`, select a CSV, choose import options, click submit 💥 and your data is live on the dashboard!

 The plugin adds an interface at `/-/csv-importer` for importing a CSV file.
 Once you drag and drop a CSV file, you'll be shown a set of options for importing your data into Datasette using the [CSVs-to-SQlite](https://github.com/simonw/csvs-to-sqlite) tool.
 Clicking "Submit" below will start the import process and you'll be given information about success or failure.

+## Permissions

+This plugin uses Datasette's permissioning system.
+Granting actors the `csv-importer` permission will allow actors to import CSVs.

 ## Development